-If the fund invests in certain "private activity" bonds, shareholders who are subject to the AMT must include income generated by those bonds in their AMT calculation.
+- A small portion of your income dividend may also be exempt from state and local income taxes. - If the fund invests in certain "private activity" bonds, shareholders who are subject to the alternative minimum tax (AMT) must include income generated by those bonds in their AMT calculation.
 The portion of the fund's income dividends that should be included in your AMT calculation, if any, will be reported to you in January.